Training with Rainbow Health

 Hannah McNamee, MPH

 Hannah McNamee (she/her) is our Education Supervisor.
+Hannah received a BA in Psychology and Public Health from Beloit College and a Master’s Degree in Public Health from the University of Minnesota.
 She has a passion for working to improve conditions for people living with HIV and LGBTQ+ populations in all spaces, particularly health systems and within the criminal justice system.
-She is actively working to expand this focus to better include all the intersections of identities that impact the experiences of these populations, including race, disability, body size, language barriers, immigration status, religion, and more.
+Hannah loves working in an environment where she can thrive in her own queer identity, ultimately drawing from her personal experiences, research, and conversations with community to provide intersectional and impactful education.
 She loves training providers because it is a tangible and rewarding way to directly improve conditions for folks within these systems of care, ultimately creating systemic change for the better.

-Allison Jones (she/her) is a Community Health Education Assistant.
-Allison graduated from Beloit College with a Bachelor of Arts in Critical Identity Studies, and specializes in LGBTQ+ basics, HIV and chemical health, and LGBTQ+ aging.
-She’s passionate about working with the subjects of HIV and LGBTQ+ history, LGBTQ+ competency, harm reduction, and racial equity in healthcare.
+Allison Jones (she/her) is an Education Specialist.
+Allison graduated from Beloit College with a Bachelor of Arts in Critical Identity Studies and Sociology, and specializes in LGBTQ+ basics, HIV and chemical health, and LGBT aging.
+She’s passionate about working with the subjects of HIV and LGBTQ+ history, queer theory, harm reduction, and racial equity in healthcare.
+She believes that a strong understanding of LGBTQ+ history and competency makes the healthcare system a better place for everyone, regardless of their sexual orientation or gender.
+Allison has called the Twin Cities queer community home for 10 years and has had the honor of working with a number of HIV/AIDS service organizations including The Aliveness Project and One Heartland.

 Megan Mueller, MPH